zoeskan/MCB185/unit2-calculations.md

 ```

 When you have a stack of really simple if-elif-else conditions, it's tidy to
 format as one-liners and align them horizontally.
-You can't do this with
+You can't do this if each
-multiple statements in each block.
+block has multiple statments.

 ```
 if   a < b: print('a < b')